-A few of my close friends even said that they didn’t want to go, but I twisted their arms into going for me, and dontcha know, they actually told me what a great time they had and that they were glad I talked them into coming.
-I was a little nervous myself, but I tried to put on my positive pants and any fears I had melted away really quickly.
+A few of my close friends even said that they didn’t want to go, but I twisted their arms, and dontcha know, they told me what a great time they had and were glad I talked them into coming.
+I was a little nervous myself, but I put on my positive pants and any fears melted away quickly.

 With that being said, I want to spread the word about how great reunions can be, because once I started telling my new friends and co-workers about my reunion, almost all of them said they didn’t or wouldn’t go to their own.

-- In my experience, the cliquey people probably won’t even come, and if they do, they’ll likely hang with their same crew, in which case you’re unaffected.
+- In my experience at least, the “cool kids” won’t even come, and if they do, they’ll hang with their old crew anyway.
 At my own reunion, I found that every person that came wanted to be there and was genuinely interested in catching up.
-Even the ones who barely spoke to 11 years ago!
+Even the ones I barely spoke to 11 years ago!
 In fact, some of the best conversations I had were with kids I wasn’t even close with back then.

 - One of the reasons many people said a reunion isn’t worth it is because with Facebook, they already know what everyone’s up to.
 The thing is, Facebook leaves a lot out, and there’s a lot to be said for the social experience of face-to-face, in-person interaction.
 There’s just something about hearing your old classmates tell you about their lives now that you will never get from stalking them online.
 In a day and age where so much of our interactions are online, it’s worth it to get out of the house and have real conversations.